jigyansunanda/focus/README.md

-# Rusty
+# Focus

-Rusty is a theme for Zed code editor to help you focus only on code.
+Focus is a collection of themes created for 3 major reasons:

+-   Lesser eye strain
+-   Focus on code
+-   Aesthetically pleasing